pawsey-kbuckley/docs-csm/operations/node_management/Swap_a_Compute_Blade_with_a_Different_System_Using_SAT.md

 - The two systems in this example are:

-  - Source system - Cray EX TDS cabinet x9000 with a healthy EX425 blade (Windom dual-injection) in chassis 3, slot 0
+  - Source system - Cray EX TDS cabinet `x9000` with a healthy `EX425` blade (Windom dual-injection) in chassis 3, slot 0

-  - Destination system - Cray EX cabinet x1005 with a defective EX425 blade (Windom dual-injection) in chassis 3, slot 0
+  - Destination system - Cray EX cabinet `x1005` with a defective `EX425` blade (Windom dual-injection) in chassis 3, slot 0

 - Substitute the correct component names (xnames) or other parameters in the command examples that follow.

 ## Prerequisites

+- The Cray command line interface \(CLI\) tool is initialized and configured on the system.
+See [Configure the Cray Command Line Interface](../configure_cray_cli.md).

 - The Slingshot fabric must be configured with the desired topology for both blades.